Spain vs. Portugal Golden Visa: Which One Should You Choose?

 The Pathway to Citizenship in Both Countries

-Both Portugal and Spain offer pathways to citizenship for Golden Visa holders.
-You can apply for citizenship in Portugal after five years of permanent residency and you can apply for citizenship in Spain after 10 years of continuous residency.
+You can apply for residency in Spain after 5 years of being a temporary resident.
+You can apply for Spanish citizenship after 10 years of continuous residency.

+Portugal allows dual citizenship, so if you want a Portuguese passport, you won’t need to choose between Portugal and your home country.
 However, if you would like to become a citizen of Spain, you will need to renounce your original nationality (unless you’re from Iberian countries).

 Spain’s Golden Visa Benefits